-6.5.12.10Adjusting the on-board computer
+6.4.13.11 Adjust on-board computer

 - ✓ The pedelec is stationary.
-You cannot open and adjust the settings while riding.

-- ✓ Inserting the display.

-- ✓ Switching on the electric drive system.

-- 1 Open STATUS SCREEN.

-- 2 Press the Select button.
+You cannot open and adjust the settings while riding. - ✓ Inserting the display. - ✓ Switching on the electric drive system. - 1 Press the Select button until <SETTINGS> appears on the text display. - ⇒ The <BASIC SETTINGS> menu is now open. - 2 Press the Forward button or the Back button until the required setting appears on the text display.